|Tick Size||0.00025 per pound ($10.00 per contract)|

 |Last Trading Day||The last business day of the contract month|

 The beef cycle begins with the cow-calf operation, which breeds the new calves.
-Most ranchers breed their herds of cows in summer, thus producing the new crop of calves in spring (the gestation period is about nine months).
+Most ranchers breed their herds of cows in summer, thus producing a new crop of calves in spring (the gestation period is about nine months).
 This allows the calves to be born during the milder weather of spring and provides the calves with ample forage through the summer and early autumn.
 The calves are weaned from the mother after 6-8 months, and most are then moved into the "stocker" operation.
 The calves usually spend 6-10 months in the stocker operation, growing to near full-sized by foraging for summer grass or winter wheat.
 When the cattle reach 600-800 pounds, they are typically sent to a feedlot and become "feeder cattle."
 In the feedlot, the cattle are fed with a special food mix to encourage rapid weight gain.
 The mix includes grain (corn, milo, or wheat), a protein supplement (soybean, cottonseed, or linseed meal), and roughage (alfalfa, silage, prairie hay, or an agricultural by-product such as sugar beet pulp).
 The animal is considered "finished" when it reaches full weight and is ready for slaughter, typically at around 1,200 pounds, which produces a dressed carcass of around 745 pounds.
-After reaching full weight, the cattle are sold for slaughter to a meat packing plant
+After reaching full weight, the cattle are sold for slaughter to a meatpacking plant.
+Futures and options on live cattle and feeder cattle are traded at the CME Group.
+Both the live and feeder cattle futures contracts trade in terms of cents per pound.

 Information on commodities is courtesy of the CRB Yearbook, the single most comprehensive source of commodity and futures market information available.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope for commodities information is second to none.
 The CRB Yearbook is part of the Barchart product line.
 Please visit us for all of your commodity data needs.